Companies use Salesforce data export to back up their sales pipeline data. Many Admins use native tools like Data Export Service and Data Loader.

 - Find the app (Data Connector for Salesforce) in the drop-down menu and open it.

 - You will be presented with two data export options: Reports and Import.
 The latter name is a bit confusing.
 However, it just means transferring Objects from Salesforce to Google Sheets.
 This function uses a query builder or SQL.

-- You will be redirected to the respective window and there you can configure your data export using the search bar—just type in the name of the data entry you want to export.
+- You will be redirected to the respective window.
+There, you can configure your data export using the search bar.
+Just type in the name of the data entry you want to export.

 - Confirm your choice.

 Limitations of using Google Sheets for data export in Salesforce

 There are two available types of data for export: Objects and Reports.